charlietw/home/README.md

 Once you have the user set up, you can run `ssh-copy-id -i <<FILEPATH>> <<USER>>@ubuntu-rpi`

 The -i switch specifies where the key file is.

+### AWS

+You will need access to an IAM user with MFA enabled, as documented in [this issue](https://github.com/99designs/aws-vault/issues/260#issuecomment-397601165).
+This user will then create another user which Ansible will use.

 ## Usage